plannigan/columbo/docs/usage-guide/validators.md

 valid answer, the function should return `None`.
 If the response is invalid, the function should return a string describing why the value is invalid.
 This message will be displayed to the user and the question will be re-asked.

-The example below a question that asks for the user's email address.
+The example below shows a question that asks for the user's email address.
 The `Validator` provides a simple check to see if the email address seems valid<sup>1</sup>.
 If the user's response doesn't contain an `@` character with at least one word character on each side, the response will not be accepted.